MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-dynamic-content-multiple-languages.md

 Having different content sent to customers based on their profile is possible in two ways:
 - Create multiple branches leading to the email to send within the customer journey.
 The email logic is simple with this technique, but the number of emails is higher because each audience requires a different email.
 - Build the logic within the Email and/or Content Block.
-This approach simplifies journey authoring as the audience type complexities can be ignored and there’s a single email to prepare for the journey which adds to the benefits.
+This approach simplifies journey authoring as the audience type complexities can be ignored and there’s a single email to prepare for the journey, which adds to the benefits.
 However, the email authoring is more complex as it needs to account for the variations.

 ## Scenario
 In this article, we consider a scenario in which a company’s Terms and Conditions must be placed in the footer of every email.
-Those terms and conditions vary depending on the customer’s place of residency, as well as the preferred language.
+Those terms and conditions vary depending on the customer’s place of residency and the preferred language.
 Since we want to apply the pattern to multiple emails and in multiple journeys, we’re putting the logic in a content block rather than consider putting it in the customer journey or email.

 ## Solution
 The solution’s goal is to provide a reusable pattern incorporating multi-country, multilingual content in email footers.
 The focus of the solution is on a common footer with terms and conditions in multiple languages and for multiple countries.
 However, the pattern can be applied to other scenarios where content variations are needed by country and language.